sarachour/legno-compiler-internal/README.md

 ## Executing `.grendel` files

 Once the grendel files are generated, you can then execute them on the chip using the scripts included in the `lab_bench` directory.
 Refer to the `README.md` file in `lab_bench` for more information on how to setup the dependences for the interpreter.
 Once all of that is set up you can run grendel scripts in three ways:

+This method runs a single grendel script.
+We recommend starting with this:

+    python3 lab_bench/arduino_client.py --script /path/to/file.grendel

 This method runs all the grendel scripts listed in the file `grendel_list.txt` and plots the results: